dogweather/forkful/content/en/fish-shell/good-coding-practices/handling-errors.md

   We do it to manage failure without turning our user's hair gray.
 lastmod: '2024-03-13T22:45:00.481335-06:00'
 model: gpt-4-1106-preview
 summary: Error handling lets your script deal with the unexpected gracefully.
-We do it to manage failure without turning our user's hair gray.
 title: Handling errors
 weight: 16
 ---